Athletics and Title IX

 - Each athletic program receives the same amount of government funding; any further funding is due to the team's fundraising efforts.

 - Each player receives the same per diem during traveling.

-- Game and practice schedules are designed with the effort to provide equal treatment to all teams and rental groups.
+- Game and practice schedules are designed with an effort to provide equal treatment to all teams and rental groups.

 - Athletic participation is proportionate to enrollment at Edmonds CC.

-- The college seeks athletic administrative and coaching staff that seek to better the athlete holistically, are innovative, and experienced in skill and care.
+- The college seeks athletic administrative and coaching staff that seek to better the athlete holistically, and who are innovative and experienced in skill and care.